Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Constraints upon transitions rates

 Since the large parts involve many degrees of freedom, the number of times some given value $x=(\C,\underline{E})$ appears in the coarse-grained sequence $w$ is huge, and even if $\omega$ is given by the deterministic rule $\xi_{i+1}=\Udisc \xi_i$, there is no such rule to describe the sequence $w$.
-Moreover the microscopic configuration at the initial time, $\xi_1$, is not known so that the coarse grained sequence which actually appears in the course of time is in in fact a sequence deduced from $w$ by a translation of all indices.
+Moreover the microscopic configuration at the initial time, $\xi_1$, is not known so that the coarse-grained sequence that actually appears in the course of time is in in fact a sequence deduced from $w$ by a translation of all indices.

-As explained in Appendix \ref{Markovapprox}, one may associate to the sequence $w$ a (discrete time) Markov chain such that the mean occurrence frequencies of the patterns $x$ and $xx'$ in a stationary stochastic sample are equal to the corresponding values, $N_x/N$ and $N_{xx'}/N$, in the sequence $w$ determined by the dynamics $\Udisc$ (up to a translation of all indices corresponding to a different value of the initial microscopic configuration).
+As explained in Appendix \ref{DiscreteTMarkov}, one may associate to the sequence $w$ a (discrete time) Markov chain such that the mean occurrence frequencies of the patterns $x$ and $xx'$ in a stationary stochastic sample are equal to the corresponding values, $N_x/N$ and $N_{xx'}/N$, in the sequence $w$ determined by the dynamics $\Udisc$ (up to a translation of all indices corresponding to a different value of the initial microscopic configuration).
 Whether this Markovian effective description is accurate depends on several things: the choice of $\Udisc$, the kind of statistical properties of $w$ one wants to check, etc.

-We may also argue that a continuous time description is enough if we restrict out attention to microscopic dynamical maps $\Udisc$'s such that transitions, namely the patterns $xx'$ with $x'\not= x$, are rare and of comparable mean occurrence frequencies over the period of $N$ time steps.
+We may also argue (see Appendix \ref{ContinousTimeApproximation}) that a continuous time description is enough if we restrict our attention to microscopic dynamical maps $\Udisc$'s such that transitions, namely the patterns $xx'$ with $x'\not= x$, are rare and of comparable mean occurrence frequencies over the period of $N$ time steps.
 In other words, most of the steps in the dynamics amount to reshuffle the configurations of the large parts without changing their energies, leaving the configuration of the small part untouched.
 The latter physical constraint and the hypothesis of the validity of the Markovian approximation select a particular class of dynamics $\Udisc$.